Pelvic organ prolapse

 • which symptoms you would like to improve and how distressing they are,

-• how old the woman is,
+• how old you are,

 • which organ has dropped down, and how much,